Appeal a school place

 - 2017 to 2018: 120 infant class appeals were heard, of which 3 were successful

 School appeal timelines

-Sixth form: within 30 school days from the date when refused a place.
-Where offers of places are conditional upon GCSE examination results, appeals for admission to 6th forms cannot be heard until after GCSE results are known.
+Sixth form: Where offers of places are conditional upon GCSE examination results, appeals for admission to 6th forms cannot be heard until after GCSE results are known.

 or by post to:

 Primary school: Every effort will be made to convene on-time appeals within 40 school days from the closing date for lodging appeals, however, there may be delays due to limitations of video conferencing facilities.
 Appeals will be scheduled at the earliest possible date.

 Secondary school: Every effort will be made to convene on time appeals within 40 school days from the closing date for lodging appeals, however, there may be delays due to limitations of video conferencing facilities.
 Appeals will be scheduled at the earliest possible date.